MattDierick/F5-Networks/iRules/APM-Geo_Velocity/README.md

 Over the threshold, the user will be prompted for an OTP via a Per-Request Policy.

+You can see a full video demo on youtube : https://youtu.be/zPxmZUc_rGU

 <img align="center" src="Global-policy.png">

 <img align="center" src="Per-Req.png">